 Michelle became a Certified Professional Midwife in 2005, and an Approved Preceptor with the North American Registry of Midwives in 2014.
 Her current practice includes expert birth doula care for hospital or birth center; midwifery care for pregnancy and homebirth; and nurturing postpartum care.

 Michelle is Chilean-American, and is fluent in Spanish.
 In her spare time, she enjoys yoga, heirloom gardening, beekeeping, knitting, and dancing salsa.

 “Just as a woman’s heart knows how and when to pump, her lungs to inhale, and her hand to pull back from fire, so she knows when and how to give birth.”
 Virginia Di Orio

 ❊ Apprentice/Primary Midwife Under Supervision

 As an Approved Preceptor with the North American Registry of Midwives, Michelle educates the next generation, ensuring that your grandchildren can also be born into the loving hands of homebirth midwives.
 This traditional form of education involves several years of shadowing and hands-on learning as the apprentice advances towards mastery of all requisite midwifery skills.
-An apprentice assists at nearly all prenatal visits, births, and most postpartum visits.
+An apprentice assists at some prenatal visits, births, and most postpartum visits.
 Apprentices have completed doula training with Warm Welcome.

 ❊ Assistant Midwives

 Warm Welcome Birth Services engages a second midwife to attend your homebirth along with Michelle.
 You will meet this midwife at least once prenatally and will have a visit after your birth with that midwife as well.
 Following are profiles of the midwives we most frequently call on for this.
 We sometimes call on other midwives not listed here.
 The second midwife is selected based on geography, calendar availability and harmony with the birthing family.
 All midwives, apprentices and interns with Warm Welcome are LGBTQP-identified or friendly.
 We delight in serving a wide variety of families, including those with a spiritual or religious orientation, step, blended, adoptive, surrogate, and traditional.